YIELD: WE BELONG TO THE LAND

 12-2 p.m.
 March 27 | Te Ata Theater

-YIELD’s artistic work begins with the body in space.
-In this interactive workshop, led by choreographer, dancer, filmmaker and YIELD Co-Director Jessica Ray, we will explore kinesthetic response to the first line of our collaborative poem.
-Then, by translating text prompts into movement while mining our relationship to nature, dancers will explore avenues that allow these experiences and questions to manifest in the body.
-Open to dancers of all backgrounds and members of the public (ages 15+).
-Space limited to 12; advance signups are strongly encouraged.
+YIELD’s artistic work began with the body in space.
+In this interactive workshop, led by choreographer, dancer, filmmaker and YIELD Co-Director Jessica Ray, we explored kinesthetic response to the first line of our collaborative poem.
+Then, by translating text prompts into movement while mining our relationship to nature, dancers explored avenues that allowed these experiences and questions to manifest in the body.
+This workshop was open to dancers of all backgrounds and members of the public (ages 15+).

 Sowing the Seeds: Music | Open Workshop 3